-The key is to open the third lock, the one that is not wholly inside nor wholly outside.
+The key is to open the third lock, the one that is not wholly inside nor wholly outside nor do you alone have the key.
 The work is similar to what is needed to escape the Chinese Finger Trap – to relax.
-The key is that the locks that seem so real and solid are in fact nothing more than delusions.
-They are what appear when we are ignorant of our interdependence.
-They are not real.
+The key is that the locks that seem so real and solid are in fact nothing more than delusions born from our disordered desires.
+They are what appear when we are ignorant of our interdependence, the true role of relationships in our lives.
+They are not ultimately real.

 This unholy trinity represents the ego in isolation.
 This I knows no Thou, this Me knows no You, this Mine cannot countenance Yours.